X1r0z/pivot-rs/README.md

 The port 7777 in the above example is called the control port, which uses TCP multiplexing technology to ensure that multiple TCP streams (i.e., multiple socks proxy requests) can be processed within a single TCP long connection.

 Therefore, the order of ports 7777 and 8888 **cannot be reversed**

+In addition, in this scenario, the victim machine can specify the `-c` parameter to set the maximum number of connections (the default is 32)

+*The maximum number of connections here refers to the maximum number of streams processed simultaneously in the TCP multiplexing scenario*

 To enable authentication, simply add `user:pass` after the `-a` flag.